89Q12/M3E5/README.md

   - custom messaging design
   - Logging Channels to a database
   - Recording meetings ( Voice recording to an mp3 file)
-  - Home assistant integration
   - Custom voice channels
   - poke admins/moderators via Telegram or Email if they aren't online
   - Advanced permission system, that ueses groups of accepted roles and banned roles per command
   - reaction roles
 - Chatbot features
   - Discord bridge
-  - Home assistant bridge
   - maybe more but idk now yet
-- Home assistant
-  - Discord bridge
-  - Seamless ai bridge
-  - Disabling a few commands that aren't needed e.g. play a song on youtube, because this gets handeld by the bot

 # Critical bugs